Kambaa/docker-mysql/README.md

 Installation instructions:
 - run first-time-start.sh (it runs with sudo so just enter your account password on the new opened terminal).

-You should be ready to use it on your local mysql port (localhost:3306 or 127.0.0.1:3306)
+You should be ready to use it on your local mysql port (localhost:3306 or 127.0.0.1:3306, root password is currently 1234565)

 Misc infos:
 - To stop the container, just run stop.sh